binspector/binspector.github.io/source/_posts/2014-10-13-binspector-a-binary-format-analysis-tool.markdown

 ### Example

-Let's take the above description and apply it to the following binary data, seen here in the ever-excellent [Hex Fiend](http://ridiculousfish.com/hexfiend/):
+Let's take the above description and apply it to the following binary data, seen here in the excellent [Hex Fiend](http://ridiculousfish.com/hexfiend/):

 {% img left /images/binfile.png %}